tdaron/neptune/README.md

 To use Neptune, you need:

 - Python 3.x installed on your system.
-- Basic knowledge of Unix sockets and Python programming.
+- Basic knowledge of python programming.

 ## Installation